doc4d/docs/docs/settings/general.md

 By default, this area is empty: component classes are not available outside of the component context.

 When you enter a value, you declare that component classes and functions will be available in the host project's code through the `cs.value` namespace.
-This also ensures that no conflict emerges when a host project uses components that have classes or functions with identical names.
+This also ensures that no conflict emerges when a host project uses two components that have classes or functions with identical names.

 > The component designation must be compliant with [property naming rules](Concepts/identifiers.md#object-properties).